Mobistudy/MobistudyWeb/README.md

 To start the interface, run `npm run dev` or, if you have installed the quasar cli, `quasar dev`.
 You will need the MobistudyAPI running in parallel (see MobistudyAPI README).

+Be aware that in development mode, Quasar will route calls to the API to localhost:3000.
+Remember to set the port number of the API accordingly.

 ## Test

 ```bash